 Pig Pen

 How did you get here?
 How did you fall so far from God?
-It does not matter, get up and go back home to the Father.
+It does not matter; get up and go back home to the Father.
 God is our Father, and God is love, but if you want off the straight and narrow path, He has given you free will so He will not try to stop you.
 The LORD sees you headed straight toward the pig pen.
 He does not care about the details of how you got there.
-What He is interested in is when you are going to get up and come home.
+He is interested in when you are going to get up and come home.

 Previous